-NHTI will establish housing fees yearly and will announce these proposed fees for each academic year.
+NHTI establishes housing fees annually and announces proposed fees for each academic year.
 All students intending to reserve a space in NHTI housing must pay a housing deposit at the time of application.
 Tuition, fees and housing charges are due two weeks prior to the first class day of the semester.
-It is the students' responsibility to view and verify their charges online through their student accounts.
+It is the students' responsibility to view and verify their charges through SIS.
 (Log in.
 Select Student.
 Select Student Records.
 View Account Detail.)
 NHTI does not send paper bills.
 Payments can be made online through the student's account, by phone (603-230-4012) or in the Bursar's Office.
 Payment methods include cash, check, MasterCard/VISA, Discover and Debit Card.
 All student accounts with outstanding charges at the end of the semester will be sent to collections.
 In addition, a hold will be placed on the students' accounts and they will not be able to register for future classes or receive official transcripts.
 For more payment information visit www.nhti.edu/student-resources/bursar.